3DCoded/3MS/docs/troubleshooting/failedloadunload.md

 ## Failed Load

-When your printer displays a `Failed Load` message, pay attention to the `Tx` number it shows.
-For example, if it displays the message `Failed Load T1`, it failed to load the filament at T1.
+When your printer displays a `Please load` message, pay attention to the `Tx` number it shows.
+For example, if it displays the message `Please load T1`, it failed to load the filament at T1.
 Follow these steps to recover the toolchange:

 1. Manually push the filament all the way to the inlet of your printer's extruder.